AdobeDocs/commerce-frontend-core/src/pages/ui-components/actions-column.md

 ---
-group: ui-components-guide
-title: ActionsColumn component
+title: ActionsColumn component | Commerce Frontend Development
+description:
 ---

+# ActionsColumn component

 The ActionsColumns component implements a table's column responsible for displaying and performing a list of record-related actions.